 A fund to provide support for households and private individuals most affected by the introduction of Low Emission Zones is also being developed by Transport Scotland and will be announced in the near future.

 The majority of Glasgow's air quality issues relate to the city centre so the greatest benefit to public health will be gained by enforcing a Low Emission Zone in this area first.

 Since many buses which travel through the LEZ will also journey through other parts of the city, an improvement in emissions is expected beyond the LEZ area.

-The introduction of the LEZ is part of a range of measures to improve air quality.
+The introduction of Glasgow's LEZ is part of a range of measures to improve air quality.
 Many of these can be found in our Air Quality Action Plans.

-All council vehicles will meet the required emission standards required by the LEZ.
+Meantime, all council vehicles will meet the emission standards required by the LEZ.